 5 steps to a better marketing management process

-Have you ever watched with envy as another business’ marketing campaign soars to the top of the digital mountain?
+Have you ever watched in awe as another business’ marketing campaign climbs to the top of the digital mountain?

-How is it possible for some teams to make a complex marketing campaign look as easy as breathing?
+How is it possible for some teams to make their marketing efforts look effortless?

-It all boils down to management (sorry, but the buck stops with you).
+It all boils down to strategically planned management (sorry, but the buck stops with you).

-This article will explain the basics of the marketing management process and show you a 5-step process to guide your team to success on any campaign.
+This article will explain the basics of this marketing concept through a 5-step process to guide your team to success on any campaign.

 What is a marketing management process?The marketing management process is a series of strategic management actions undertaken by marketing leaders that inform their staff while optimizing a marketing campaign for efficiency.

 The marketing management process is not a one-and-done instruction manual that you create and then never touch again.
-It’s a living, breathing, evolving part of your marketing plan.
+It’s a living, long-term, and evolving part of your marketing plan.

 As such, it requires action, analysis, and adaptability.